ClojureBridge/organizing/How-to-Organize-a-Railsbridge-Workshop-in-SF.md

-### This is the overview.
 Click each step for more details.

 ### When You Sign Up
 * [Join the organizer's listserve](#joinlistserve)